axonn-ai/sc2025-pccl-reproducer/README.md

 benchmark_raw_collectives/all_gather.py → benchmark_raw_collectives/reduce_scatter.py
 ```

-Use the --library flag to choose the communication backend - pccl, rccl, mpi
+Use the `--library` flag to choose the communication backend - `pccl`, `rccl`, `mpi`

-Add the --test flag to validate correctness of PCCL operations.
+Add the `--test` flag to validate correctness of PCCL operations.
 ⚠️ Note: This flag is not recommended for large-scale runs as it introduces performance overhead.

-Add the --pccl-recursive-alg flag to switch from the default ring algorithm to recursive doubling/halving, which is typically faster at scale.
+Add the `--pccl-recursive-alg` flag to switch from the default ring algorithm to recursive doubling/halving, which is typically faster at scale.